andaze/hugo-jobs/content/merit/_index.en.md

 description: "This is meta description"
 weight: 2
 author: "admin"
-intro: "What makes Bage different from other companies?
-What does it mean to work at Bage?
+intro: "What makes Bage different from other companies? \nWhat does it mean to work at Bage?\n
         We will answer the questions that applicants feel first."
 ---